rmccrear/codex-lv4-may-2025/week_1/server-lesson-all.md

 ## Level 5: Kickoff — Start the Server

-Focus on spinning up a minimal Express app and verifying that you can return JSON back to a client.
+Practice spinning up an Express app and verifying that you can access it from a client.
 This level should feel quick—you only need a root route and confidence that the server responds.

 ### Understanding Node.js Runtime and Development Tools